jtleek/advdatasci16/assign/assignment1.md

 * Please create a repository with an R markdown file you will use for your analysis
 * Please compile the R markdown file to html
-* Please fork one of your classmates repositories
-* Please make an edit and send a pull request to a classmate
-* Please check and approve/reject the pull request from your classmate
+* Push your changes to github.

 ### Course project